Master of Science in

 Featuring specialized labs and facilities, this program prepares students to design and implement mechanical systems to meet the needs of a wide range of industries.

-Embry-Riddle's Master of Science in Mechanical Engineering program focuses on advanced study of mechanical systems.
-Graduates emerge ready to solve some of today's most critical problems in energy, transportation, automation, and bio-mechanical systems.
+Embry‑Riddle's Master of Science in Mechanical Engineering focuses on the advanced study of mechanical systems.
+Graduates emerge ready to solve some of today's most critical problems in energy, transportation, automation and bio-mechanical systems.

-Master’s degree students will elect a thesis or non-thesis degree option, in addition to core courses that address both theory and practical implementation of electro-mechanical systems.
+Master’s degree students will elect a thesis, graduate research project or non-thesis degree option, in addition to core courses that address both theory and practical implementation of mechanical engineering.

 Research activities are under the direction of experienced, dedicated ERAU faculty and fellow students in state-of-the-art labs.

-Graduate students will have many professional networking experiences and may pursue an internship relevant to their area of focus.
+Graduate students typically have many professional networking experiences and may pursue an internship relevant to their area of focus.

 DETAILS